pbernalis/pbernalis/TaskSchedulerWebService/README.md

 The task scheduler configuration is managed through a dedicated form within the application.
 Here are the key fields to configure a task:

 - Task Name: Unique name for the task.
-- Campaign ID: Identifier of the campaign related to the task.
+- User ID: Identifier of the user related to the task.
-- Campaign Name: Name of the campaign (online or retail).
+- User Name: Name of the user (general or realtime).
-- Action: Type of action to execute (Get Players, Send Results, Update Consent).
+- Action: Type of action to execute.
 - Start Date: Start date of the task.
 - End Date: End date of the task.
 - Execution Time: Time when the task is scheduled to run.